 1) Open your file

-2) Find the rotate option
+2) Find the Rotate Option

 Once the file loads, look for the rotate controls (circular arrow icon or Rotate).
 If prompted after Apply changes, additional options will appear.

-3) Choose a rotation
+3) Choose A Rotation

 Pick clockwise 90°, counter-clockwise 90°, or a 180° flip.
 You can apply rotation to the whole document.

-4) Apply the rotation
+4) Apply the Rotation

 Click Apply.
 Processing time depends on file size and page count.

-5) Save the rotated PDF
+5) Save the Rotated PDF

 Click Save (or File → Save / Save As) to download the updated file.
 Consider using a new filename to preserve the original.